wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## General-Purpose SDKs for Custom and Runtime Instrumentation

-General-purpose SDKs (Level 2) enable you to instrument critical areas in your code to send custom business metrics, histograms, and trace data to Wavefront.
-These SDKs are suitable for instrumenting entire applications, or for augmenting one or more framework-level SDKs in a microservice, where you might need to instrument functions that are not handled by any instrumented framework.
-See the [overview table](#SDKlevels) for language availability.
+General-purpose (Level 2) SDKs enable you to instrument critical areas in your code to send custom business metrics, histograms, and trace data to Wavefront.
+These SDKs are suitable for instrumenting entire applications, or for supplementing one or more framework-level SDKs in a microservice, where you might need to instrument functions that are not handled by any instrumented framework.
+[SDK languages.](#SDKlevels)

 Wavefront provides separate SDKs for 3 different areas of instrumentation.
 You can use any of these SDKs alone (for example, tracing only), or in combination with others (tracing, custom metrics, and runtime metrics):